2BytesGoat/2bytesgoat.github.io/content/Machine Learning/ML Molecules/Machine Learning Models.md

 Let me clarify that, humans don't design the actual Machine Learning Models.
 They build [[Machine Learning Algorithms]] that learn from examples and produce a Machine Learning Model that describes the solution.

 > [!info] Here's an Example
-> Imagine you're the Machine Learning Algorithm and know nothing about baking cakes.
-Then I give you all the ingredients that are needed to bake a cake and the final product.
+> Imagine **you're the Machine Learning Algorithm** and know nothing about baking cakes.
+Then I give you a bunch of ingredients and the cake you must bake.
 >
 > Your job is to come up with the recipe of how to bake the cake, that then can be followed by anyone given similar ingredients (maybe different ingredient brands).
 >
-> The recipe in this case is the Machine Learning Model.
+> **The cake recipe is the Machine Learning Model.**